oracle/terraform-provider-oci/website/docs/d/core_private_ips.html.markdown

 	Example: `10.0.3.3`
 * `is_primary` - Whether this private IP is the primary one on the VNIC.
 Primary private IPs are unassigned and deleted automatically when the VNIC is terminated.
 Example: `true`
+* `is_reserved` - true if the IP is reserved and can exist detached from vnic
 * `subnet_id` - The OCID of the subnet the VNIC is in.

 	However, if the `PrivateIp` object is being used with a VLAN as part of the Oracle Cloud VMware Solution, the `subnetId` is null.